jonhadfield/puppet-wordpress/README.markdown

 ## Overview

-This will set up an installation of Wordpress 3.8 on Debian and Redhat style distributions.
+This will set up one or more installations of Wordpress 3.8 on Debian and Redhat style distributions.

 ## Capabilities

-Installation includes:
+#### Installation includes:

 - Configuration of WordPress DB connection parameters
 - Generate secure keys and salts for `wp-config.php`.
 - Optional creation of MySQL database/user/permissions.

-Requires:
+#### Requires:

 - Configuration of php-enabled webserver
 - Configuration MySQL server